Botanical Painting at Abingworth

 You can check-in to your room from 2.30pm onwards (premium rooms from 1pm).
 We invite everyone to afternoon tea.
 This is the first occasion when everyone in the country house meets together – an opportunity to meet your leader and fellow guests, and find out more about your holiday.

 Each morning after a hearty breakfast, we get cracking and enjoy our first painting session.
 Then after a tasty light lunch together, we once again immerse ourselves in this fascinating and absorbing subject.
 By mid-morning and mid-afternoon we'll have earned a welcome cuppa together as we exchange enthusiasm and ideas about our artwork.
 Every one of us has our own way of painting and this is a wonderful thing we can be proud of and share - we're enjoying the journey as much as the destination.
-Later on we can enjoy the sociable activities on offer at the Country House or quietly relax in the bar or a cosy lounge.

 Depart after a leisurely breakfast